py-vcon/py-vcon/py_vcon_server/README.md

     export REDIS_URL=redis://172.17.0.4:6379
     EOF

-The unit tests for the conserver can be run using the following command in this directory:
+The unit tests for the server can be run using the following command in this directory:

     source .env
     pytest -v -rP tests